Bellflower family (Campanulaceae)

 Cultivation: The preference is full to partial sun, more or less mesic conditions, and a fertile loamy soil.

 Range & Habitat: Creeping Bellflower naturalizes occasionally in northern Illinois and uncommonly in central Illinois; it is apparently rare or absent in southern Illinois (see Distribution Map).
-This species was introduced from Europe as an ornamental plant.
+This species was introduced into North America from Europe as an ornamental plant.
 Habitats include open woodlands, savannas, thickets, fence rows, edges of yards, roadsides, and waste areas.
 Creeping Bellflower is often cultivated in gardens because of its showy flowers.

 Faunal Associations: According to Müller (1873/1883), the flowers of Creeping Bellflower produce both nectar and pollen.
 Müller observed honeybees, bumblebees, Halictid bees, and other bees visiting the flowers for nectar or pollen in Germany; he also observed a Syrphid fly with a long proboscis (Rhingia sp.) sucking nectar from the flowers.
 Aside from these observations, further information about floral-faunal relationships for this species are unavailable.